EPCCed/dirac-docs/docs/tursa-user-guide/data.md

     chmod g+r /work/x01/x01/shared/your-shared-file.txt

 If you're sharing a set of files stored within a folder hierarchy the `chmod` is slightly more complicated.

     chmod -R a+Xr /work/x01/shared/my-shared-folder
     chmod -R g+Xr /work/x01/x01/shared/my-shared-folder

 The `-R` option ensures that the read permission is enabled recursively and the `+X` guarantees that the user(s) you're sharing the folder with can access the subdirectories below `my-shared-folder`.

-### Sharing data between projects and subprojects

-Every file has an *owner* group that specifies access permissions for users belonging to that group.
-It's usually the case that the group id is synonymous with the project code.
-Somewhat confusingly however, projects can contain groups of their own, called subprojects, which can be assigned disk space quotas distinct from the project.

-    chown -R $USER:x01-subproject /work/x01/x01-subproject/$USER/my-folder

-The `chown` command above changes the owning group for all the files within `my-folder` to the `x01-subproject` group.
-This might be necessary if previously those files were *owned* by the x01 group and thereby using some of the x01 disk quota.

 ## Archiving and data transfer